AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 ---
 keywords: Experience Platform;home;popular topics;query service;Query service;alert;
 title: Alert Subscriptions API Endpoint
-description: The following sections walks through the various API calls you can make for alert subscriptions with the Query Service API.
+description: This guide provides sample HTTP requests and responses for the various API calls you can make to the alert-subscriptions endpoint with the Query Service API.
 ---
 # Alert Subscriptions API Endpoint